dupriezt/thesissubject/boitesDeTexteDansLaPageCandidatureDeLApplication.md

 5) Publication

 Back in time debuggers.
 A back in time debugger is a debugger that can go backward in an execution.
 This is especially useful to answer questions like "where does this value come from?" or to find the cause of a bug when it is no longer on the execution stack.
-The main challenge of of back in time debugger is to find the right trade-off between storing the execution in memory (leading to important memory usage and overhead) and re-executing it when needed (leading to latency when using the debugger and tricky cases when dealing with network requests, OS calls...).
+The main challenge of designing a back in time debugger is to find the right trade-off between storing the execution in memory (leading to important memory usage and overhead) and re-executing it when needed (leading to latency when using the debugger and tricky cases when dealing with network requests, OS calls...).

 Execution comparison.
 An important category of bugs are regressions: a program that used to pass a given test is modified and no longer passes it.
-In a slightly different scenario, a bug could appear when the program is fed a particular input, while it works on another.
-To assist developers in these debugging scenarios, the execution comparison would allow them to debug both executions (the one that passes the test and the one that does not) concurrently, with adapted debugging operations like "Step to the next difference", to get a better understanding of what is different between them: what makes the second execution fail the test?
+In a slightly different scenario, a program could fail on a particular input, while working on another input.
+To assist developers in these debugging scenarios, the execution comparison feature would allow them to debug both executions (the one that works and the one that does not) concurrently, with adapted debugging operations like Step to the next difference, to get a better understanding of what is different between them: what makes the second execution fail?
 As a starting point, we would look into the question of how to compare two living execution stacks, and extend existing tools to visualise executions side-by-side.
 The main challenges for this feature are:
 1) what is a definition of "difference" between two executions that would be useful for debugging?